Annie Brewster | 04.16.20

 Healing Through Storytelling

-For the past 10 years, in addition to doctoring, I have dedicated myself to the craft of storytelling, with a specific focus on using narrative as a therapeutic tool for individuals facing illness.
+For the past decade, in addition to doctoring, I have dedicated myself to the craft of storytelling, with a specific focus on using narrative as a therapeutic tool for individuals facing illness.

 So Many ‘Maybes’